espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Overwhelming Spellstrike.md

 * * *

 You pierce through your foe's resistance.
 Make a Spellstrike.
 The spell you cast as part of the Spellstrike ignores an amount of the target's resistance to acid, cold, electricity, fire, or sonic damage equal to your level.
-This applies to all damage the spell deals, including [[Persistent Damage]] and damage caused by an ongoing effect of the spell.
+This applies to all damage the spell deals, including [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Persistent Damage]] and damage caused by an ongoing effect of the spell.
 A creature's immunities are unaffected.